 Successful completion of the PFITP will enable students to (1) identify in which phase of the five phases of the Government procurement process the alleged violations have occurred and what scheme was utilized to perpetrate the offense; (2) identify various investigative techniques that may be utilized to obtain the required documentation to support the allegation(s) from both the Government files as well as the contractor’s records; (3) identify what steps in the investigative process are necessary to successfully document the violation; (4) identify and select investigative team members, define their duties and responsibilities; (5) demonstrate how to present these complex investigations to both prosecutors and administrative officials; and (6) demonstrate how case organization and presentation tools may be used to organize and present their investigative findings.

-Length: The training program is eight and a half days in duration, typically running from Tuesday of the first week until Friday of the following week.
-Classroom time is approximately 68 hours over the eight and a half days.
+Length: The training program is eight days in duration, typically running from Tuesday of the first week until Friday of the following week.
+Classroom time is approximately 64 hours over the eight days.

 - The Government procurement process and schemes

 - The role of the auditor on the investigative team

 - The DOJ criminal attorney’s prospective and parallel proceedings